Cabrel-loic/Expenses-tracking-web-app/README.md

 - Inspired by applications like Mint, YNAB, and PocketGuard
 - Built with Django and Next.js
 - UI components from DaisyUI
+- JWT authentication powered by djangorestframework-simplejwt
+- Icons provided by Lucide React

+## 📚 Additional Documentation

+- **Backend Authentication**: See `backend/AUTH_SETUP.md` for detailed API documentation
+- **Frontend Authentication**: See `frontend/AUTH_GUIDE.md` for frontend implementation details
+- **Migration Guide**: See `backend/MIGRATION_GUIDE.md` for database migration instructions
+- **Troubleshooting**: See `backend/FIX_TRANSACTION_ISSUES.md` for common issues and solutions

 ## 📧 Contact

-For questions, suggestions, or contributions, please open an issue or contact the maintainers.
+For questions, suggestions, or contributions, please open an issue or contact me at kemloungloiccabrel@gmail.com or whatsapp at +237674658654.

----

 **Note:** This README is a living document.
 Update it as the project evolves and new features are added.